The-Ahmad-Behzad/Weather-App-Dashboard/README.md

 3. Run `npm install` to install dependencies.
 4. To run the project, simply open `index.html` in a browser or use the Live Server extension in VS Code.

-The dashboard uses HTML, CSS, and JavaScript with Tailwind CSS for styling.
+The Website uses HTML, CSS, and JavaScript with Tailwind CSS for styling.